deno-plc/vite-plugin-deno/README.md

 from the rest of the JS/TS code (like this one:
 [examples/preact/src/style-import.js](examples/preact/src/style-import.js))

+### Fullstack Frameworks

+Fullstack frameworks are most likely incompatible with this / Deno.
+They are unhappy with swapping out internal parts in general, especially when it affects a fundamental thing like module resolution.
+Additionally most of them use React.

 ### React does not work (and maybe more packages that do ugly things with exports)

 See [Usage with React](#usage-with-react)